bozheville/mimic-octopus/readme.md

  - Use ctrl/cmd + click to open an inactive tab _(the extension remains open)_
    - Also should work with mouse wheel click, but need to check

- `v.0.0.2`

- - Current user automatically added as one of followed as well as organization
- - User gets notifications about new requests to review the PR

- `v.0.0.3`

- - User gets notifications about new assigned issues
- - Add notifications on new issues
- - Make options more friendly when no user logged / no token provided

-## Changelog
-`v.0.0.3`

-- update file structure
-  - images moved to `img/`
-  - renamed `popup.js`
-  - removed `package.json`
-- refactor "add" buttons listener on options page
-- Add notifications on new issues
-- Make options more friendly when no user logged / no token provided

 ## TODO